RobertPietraru/bloc.nvim/README.md

     This will show you a list of all possible code actions

 ## Configuration
-Currently you can't do much, but we are on it
+Currently you can't do much, but we are on it.
 Here's my personal config for the plugin using nvim-tree

 ```